kchalasa/DataCleansingandAnalysis/CodeBook.md

 * Function 2 -loadMerge: Merge "Training" and "Test" data sets for each volunteer and their activiy into one data frame.
 * Function 3 -cleanData: Feature selection, label cleanup, and convert numeric activity labels to descriptive labels
 * Function 4 -writeTidyData: Calculate average for all quantitative variables selected for each person and their activity, and generate "tidydata.txt"
+* R Code Snippet to execute the above function in order.

 ####Function 1 -dataDownload(dir,zipfileurl)